Phantom Doctrine: Reception

-Joel A. DeWitte of NintendoWorldReport likes lack of dice rolls, while noting that it may disturb the players who "prefer the additional chance".
+Joel A. DeWitte of NintendoWorldReport likes the lack of dice rolls, while noting that it may disturb the players who "prefer the additional chance".
 However he does not like loading times (on Switch), noting that they "can mess with gameplay flow".

 GameStar's reviewer likes graphics: things like flair of a secret agent, weather and light effects as well as hand-drawn cut-scenes, however he notes that the graphics do not change much, even though the agents travel all over the world.
 As far as the atmosphere is concerned he praises "well-spoken radio-messages", but calls the narrative "too confused" and "not exciting enough", however he appreciates that the agents in the game have their own life.

 The reviewer appreciates complexity of expanding the player's organisation's base.
 However, he writes about deciphering evidence in the game: "This mini-game is really fun at first, but becomes increasingly annoying after a few hours."

 As far as the missions are concerned, the GameStar's reviewer finds them lacking variety, but appreciates the player can "solve almost every mission in different ways".
 However the reviewer has a number of complaints: the player's enemy knows what the civilians can see, enemy reinforcements appear endlessly, it happens that they appear next to the player's agents in the getaway car, the weapons' range is not shown.
 Also, sneaking is too hard at the beginning of the game, and later it's too easy.
 However, the reviewer notes the developers are working on improvements.

 Jeux Video notes that investigations are essential in a Cold War game and states: "Analyzing dozens of documents and interrogating is not tiresome, quite on the contrary".
 According to Jeux Video, on the other hand, the graphics "do not do justice to the atmosphere", although the menus with a lot of information are very readable.
 Jeux Video also observes the game's shortcoming; they observe: "It is not uncommon to suffer the assaults of a guard shooting through several windows and/or walls and hitting you."